Kizito111/sem/README.md

-Welcome to seMethods by Kizito
+Welcome to seMethods by Kizito <br>
+Progress